-Raising a child with oppositional defiant disorder can be extremely frustrating because you feel like everything is a constant battle.
-You just want your child to do his homework, pick up his toys, get dressed for school, etc. and you are constantly faced with refusal.
+Raising a child with oppositional defiant disorder (ODD) can be extremely frustrating because you feel like everything is a constant battle.
+You just want your child to do their homework, pick up their toys, get dressed for school, etc. and you are constantly faced with refusal.

 FYI: These tips are effective for all kids, not just those diagnosed with oppositional defiant disorder.

 Your child should know what you expect of them each day.
 This can be communicated through a checklist, visual schedule, video recording, etc.

 Your child will want to do things that are fun and instantly gratifying.
 Boundaries are important when enforcing expectations.
 “Yes, you can do that!
 But you also need to do this.”

 This is much more effective for encouraging compliance than punishing your child or taking away privileges when they don’t do what you want them to do.